AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release 14538 {#release-14538}
+## Release 14697 {#release-14697}

-Summarized below are the continuous improvements for maintenance release 14538, which was publicly released on December 6, 2023.
-This maintenance release is an update from previous maintenance release 14227.
+Summarized below are the continuous improvements for maintenance release 14697, which was publicly released on December 18, 2023.
+It replaces release 14538 which had an issue.
+The previous maintenance release was release 14227.

-2023.12.0 Feature Activation will provide the full feature set for this maintenance release.
+2023.12.0 Feature Activation provides the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.

-### Enhancements {#enhancements-14538}
+### Enhancements {#enhancements-14697}

 * GRANITE-46723: User Sync - SAML Migration from default-sync to IDP-based sync.
 * OAK-10311: Replication - Optimize blob comparison to reduce replication time of large batch of assets in AEM.
 * OAK-10511: Replication - Reduce network round-trips to reduce replication time of large assets in AEM.
 * GRANITE-48334: Publishers - Collection script is missing for RUM.

-### Fixed Issues {#fixed-issues-14538}
+### Fixed Issues {#fixed-issues-14697}

 * CQ-4354867: ToggleCondition reference refers to non-existent field in InstanceActionServlet.
 * CQ-4349948: Localization of 'Profile Properties' strings in Edit User Settings under Tools → Security → Users.